Rooted in Nature, Adventure Lived.

 Life in Belize

-My first visit to Belize was in 1997.
-Later, I bought a house in the Community Baboon Sanctuary in 2003.
-As of now, I live in Belize on a 42 acre farm in the village of Scotland Halfmoon.
-Every day is an adventure and I do my best to document it along with lots of photography.
+My first visit to Belize was in 1997, and I fell in love immediately.
+Later, I bought a house in the Community Baboon Sanctuary in 2003, and today I live on a 42-acre farm in the village of Scotland Halfmoon.
+Every day brings new adventures, and I strive to capture them through detailed blogs and photography — showing the real-life experiences of living in Belize.

 Belize – Flora and Fauna

-On November 12, 2019, starting from St. John’s Newfoundland, I embarked on a journey, biking 12,340 kilometres across Canada during the 2019-20 Canadian winter and Covid-19.
-After that, I continued south through the USA biking almost 8,000 kilometres along the Pacific Ocean and Southwest.
-Then, upon entering Mexico at Mexicali, I biked another 6,000 kilometres south and across Mexico to Chetumal, arriving at my home in Belize on November 25, 2021.
+On November 12, 2019, I began an epic journey from St. John’s, Newfoundland, biking 12,340 kilometres across Canada during the 2019–20 winter and Covid-19 lockdowns.
+I then biked nearly 8,000 kilometres through the USA along the Pacific Coast and Southwest, before completing another 6,000 kilometres through Mexico to arrive in Chetumal, and finally at my home in Belize on November 25, 2021.
+These posts document my full 26,000-kilometre bike adventure, sharing challenges, discoveries, and lessons along the way.

 Bike and Camping